croemheld/lkm-rootkit/README.md

 The system call table is located at the beginning, reading from the `MSR_LSTAR` register.
 The address then is stored in an extern pointer which every file can access, if the files includes the `include.h` file.
 This address is then used to alter specific system call entries, like the `getdents`/`getdents64` function for file hiding.

 ### File hiding
 This functionality allows the user to fide files starting with the `rootkit_` and `.rootkit_` prefix.
+Also, all file descriptors refering to a hidden file will be hidden too but the file is still accesible to those who know that the file is there (i. e. opening the file via terminal is still possible if you know the path to the file).
 To enable file hiding from your machine, use the covert channel and send the command
 ```
 hidefile
 ```